scipag/btle-sniffer/README.md

 This is a simple Python 3.5+ utility for monitoring Bluetooth Low Energy traffic and to register devices.

 ## Dependencies
-As this project relies on BlueZ and libbluetooth, it will only run on Linux systems.
-Currently, there are no other dependencies.
+As this project relies on BlueZ, it will only run on Linux systems.
+The project further requires GLib2, PyGobject (commonly known as python-gi, python-gobject or pygobject, but not packaged on PyPi) and D-Bus.

 ## Installing
 You can now use `pip` or `setuptools` to install the package: